-The High Ambition Coalition for Nature and People (HAC) is an intergovernmental group, co-chaired by France and Costa Rica.
-Its objective is to support the adoption of a target aiming to protect 30% of the planet’s land and 30% of its oceans by 2030 (30x30 target), within the future global framework of the Convention on Biological Diversity (CDB) for the protection of biodiversity, which is to be adopted at the next COP in China this autumn.
+The High Ambition Coalition for Nature and People (HAC) is a group of states, co-chaired by France and Costa Rica.
+Its goal is to support the adoption of an ambitious target to protect 30% of the world's land and 30% of the world's seas by 2030 (30x30 target), within the global framework for biodiversity protection of the Convention on Biological Diversity (CBD), which was adopted at COP15 in China, in 2022.

-This science-based target reflects the recommendations of the IPBES and the IUCN.
-These institutions have identified protected areas as essential and effective solutions for the preservation of species and ecosystems and recommended that their scope increase significantly, up to at least 30% by 2030.
+This science-based target echoes the recommendations of IPBES and IUCN, which establish protected areas as a necessary and effective solution for the conservation of species and ecosystems and recommend a significant increase in the area of protected areas, to at least 30% by 2030.

 The 30% target is not just a quantitative target.
-It will also serve to ensure that protected areas cover sites of particular importance for biodiversity and that they are well connected and managed effectively, while making sure that indigenous peoples and local communities are involved in the process.
+It is about ensuring that protected areas cover sites of particular importance for biodiversity, and that they are connected and effectively managed, while involving indigenous peoples and local communities.

-The aim of the coalition is to gather as many governments as possible, targeting in priority those that can influence current negotiations on the adoption of the target.
+The ambition of this coalition is to bring together as many states as possible to influence the ongoing negotiations on the adoption of the 30x30 target.

-The Coalition was officially launched at the One Planet Summit in 2021.
-It currently has around sixty members.
+The Coalition was officially launched at the One Planet Summit in January 2021.
+It currently has seventy-eight members.

-- 28% of priority areas for marine biodiversity and more than a third of ocean carbon reserves.
+- 28% of ocean biodiversity hotspots and over one-third of ocean carbon stocks

 1 / 7